Our bishops, episcopal vicars, trustees and more.

 On 7 November 2000, Pope John Paul II appointed him ninth Bishop of Nottingham, and he was ordained to the episcopate by Bishop James McGuinness in St Barnabas Cathedral, Nottingham on 8 December 2000.
 He was installed as the ninth Archbishop of Liverpool on 1 May 2014, the Feast of St Joseph the Worker.

-Archbishop McMahon is the vice president of the Bishops’ Conference of England and Wales, a trustee for the Catholic Trust for England and Wales (CATEW) and National President of Pax Christi, the International Catholic Movement for Peace.
+Archbishop Malcolm McMahon OP is the vice president of the Bishops’ Conference of England and Wales, a trustee for the Catholic Trust for England and Wales (CATEW) and National President of Pax Christi, the International Catholic Movement for Peace.

 Bishop Neylon is the Titular Bishop of Plestia.
 Born in 1958, he is the oldest of three children of Irish parents who met in Warrington and were married at Sacred Heart Church in the town.